dumbie/AmbiPro/Readme.md

 If you appreciate my project and want to support me with my projects you can make a donation through https://donation.arnoldvink.com

 ## Changelog
+v0.26.0.0 (13-May-2024)
+- Added keyboard shortcuts to turn leds on or off.
+- Added setting to turn off leds when monitor is sleeping.
+- Switched to new screen capture method improving game performance upto 6%

 v0.25.0.0 (13-October-2023)
 - Rewrote part of blackbar detection to adjust more smoothly.